vsilaev/tascalate-concurrent/README.md

 // Cancel in 10 seconds
 resultPromise.orTimeout( Duration.ofSeconds(10), true );
 ```
 Please note that the timeout is started from the call to the `orTimeout` method.
-Hence, if you have a chain of unresolved promises ending with the `orTimeout` call then the whole chain should be completed within time given:
+Hence, if you have a chain of unresolved promises ending with the `orTimeout` call then the whole chain should be completed within the time given:
 ```java
 Executor myExecutor = ...; // Get an executor
 Promise<String> parallelPromise = CompletableTask